Members of the Board

 Herman-Joseff has studied mechanical engineering with the specialization for supply and discharge systems.
-Since 1987 he is working for Meyer Weft on the design and purchase of supply and discharge systems for cruise vessels.
+Since 1987 he is working for Meyer Werft on the design and purchase of supply and discharge systems for cruise vessels.
 Since 2002 he became responsible for the specification and calculation of supply and discharge systems in the sales and design department.
-In this time he was involved in the EU Intership and BESST project as work package leader and looked also into the environmental aspects of the cruise ship design.
-At this time he was also active in the IMO MEPC in the CESA delegation.
+In this time, he was invovled in the EU Intership and BESST project as work package leader and looked also into the environmental aspects of the cruise ships design.
+At this time, he also was active in the IMO MEPC in the CESA Delegation.

 Nik Delmeire, Member of the Board